fpgaprince/rtd/docs/source/combinatorial.rst

 XNOR Gate
 ====================
   The output is true, '1', if only if all inputs are the same.
   The output is false, '0', if the inputs are not the same, differ.
+  XNOR is an XOR with the output negated.

 .. math::